Contrastive Explanations for Argumentation-Based Conclusions: Contrastive Explanations

-In words, when there are arguments that cause the fact to be accepted [resp.\ non-accepted] and the foil to be non-accepted [resp.\ accepted], the contrastive explanation is the set of such arguments, this is the first case.
-If there are no common causes for the acceptance [resp.\ non-acceptance] of the fact and the non-acceptance [resp.\ acceptance] of the foil, the contrastive explanation is a pair of the respective explanations, the second case.
+In words, when there are arguments that cause the fact to be accepted [resp.\ non-accepted] and the foil to be non-accepted [resp.\ accepted], the contrastive explanation is the set of such arguments Line~\eqref{Cont:Acc:relevant} [resp.\ Line~\eqref{Cont:NonAcc:relevant}].
+If there are no common causes for the acceptance [resp.\ non-acceptance] of the fact and the non-acceptance [resp.\ acceptance] of the foil, the contrastive explanation is a pair of the respective explanations Line~\eqref{Cont:Acc:nonrelevant} [resp.\ Line~\eqref{Cont:NonAcc:nonrelevant}].